katrinekolbjornsen/A4_Final_project/readme.md

 #### Describe the data that you need to find in an external sources i.e. BR18.
 Based on assumptions (useful when we don't have the 'real' data that we need for our tool)
-As far as we can tell there is no need for external sources at this point.
+There is no need for external sources at this point.

 ## 3D: Value: What is the potential improvement offered by this tool?